-Since 2017, Northwest Allpro Auto Clinic has provided motorists in the Newport, OR 97365 area with comprehensive auto repair services that include 4x4 Services, Batteries, Brakes, Car & Truck Care, Counter Services, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Hoses, Import Cars & Trucks, Machine Shop, Miscellaneous Services, Radiator Services, Towing, Transmission Services and Undercar Services.
+Since 2017, Northwest Allpro Auto Clinic has provided motorists in the Newport, OR 97365 area with comprehensive auto repair services that include 4x4 Services, Alignment, Batteries, Brakes, Car & Truck Care, Counter Services, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Hoses, Import Cars & Trucks, Machine Shop, Miscellaneous Services, Radiator Services, Tires, Towing, Transmission Services and Undercar Services.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 Northwest Allpro Auto Clinic also provides Radiator Repair and Replacement.
 We also perform cleaning of heat exchangers, cooling systems, radiators on boats, equipment, and machinery.
 Northwest Allpro Auto Clinic installs hitches and trailer brake control modules.
 We even provide towing, so call Northwest Allpro Auto Clinic at 541-265-5225 for all your needs!

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.

 For a high-performing vehicle, trust Northwest Allpro Auto Clinic with your car, truck, or van.
 To learn more about the services we offer, please contact us by phone at 541-265-5225 or send us an email.
 We also invite you to learn more about our dedication to you, our valued customer.